ThatsVie/atlas-web-development/css_advanced/README.md

 ### What is a Class

 A class is a reusable style definition in CSS that can be applied to multiple HTML elements.
-Classes are defined with a . (period) prefix and can be assigned to elements using the class attribute.
+Classes are defined with a `.` prefix and can be assigned to elements using the class attribute.

 Example: